|

 - EBNER:

-Originally a German nickname for someone who lived on a
+Originally a German byname for someone who lived on a

 plateau, from eben "plateau" and the suffix -er

-denoting an inhabitant, it is now sometimes considered a
+denoting an inhabitant, it is now considered a

 - EBURHARD: